aws-samples/aws-lambda-java-appsync-amplify-examples/README.md

-# Invoke AppSync API through Java based Lambda functions generated from AWS Amplify.
+# Invoke AppSync API through Java based Lambda functions generated from AWS Amplify

 Before we begin, make sure you have the following installed: